Join Our Team

 - Do you want to be considered for Family and Guest OL, Student OL, or both?
 (See descriptions above)

-- What knowledge, skills, or abilities will you bring to the orientation team?
+- What knowledge, skills, or abilities will you bring to the role(s) you are applying for?

 - Why is understanding and appreciating diversity important in working with new students?